oze4/digitalocean-kubernetes/prometheus/README.md

 # How to Install Prometheus

 ### Please note, this setup assumes you are using an NGINX Ingress Controller!!
+[If you want to expose Grafana via NodePorts, follow this article](https://kubernetes.github.io/ingress-nginx/user-guide/monitoring/)

+<small>It is worth noting that the paths supplied in the article above are incorrect - use this path instead github.com/kubernetes/ingress-nginx/tree/master/deploy</small>

+---

 ### We expose Grafana via an Ingress Resource